kr-colab/disperseNN/README.md

 ## Brief instructions with example commands

 ### Prediction: using a VCF as input
 Before handing an empirical VCF to `disperseNN`, it should undergo basic filtering steps to remove non-variant sites and indels; rare variants should be left in.
 Furthermore, the VCF should include only the individuals that you intend to analyze.
 Any number of SNPs can be left in the VCF, because `disperseNN` will draw a random subset.
+As a final rule for the VCF, only one chromosome may be analyzed at a time; if chromosomes need to be combined to obtain enough SNPs, e.g. RADseq data, change the CHROM and POS columns to represent a single pseudo chromosome with continuous positions.
 Last, a .locs file should be prepared with two columns corresponding to the lat. and long. spatial coordinates for each indvidual.
 The order of samples in the .vcf and .locs should match.

 Below is an example command for estimating &#963; from a VCF file using a pre-trained model:
 ```
-python disperseNN.py --predict --empirical Examples/halibut --max_n 100 --num_snps 5000 --phase 1 --polarize 2 --load_weights Saved_models/out136_2400.12_model.hdf5 --training_mean -0.9874806682910889 --training_sd 1.8579295139087375 --num_pred 10 --out out1 --seed 123451
+python disperseNN.py --predict --empirical Examples/halibut --max_n 100 --num_snps 5000 --phase 1 --polarize 2 --load_weights Saved_models/out136_2400.12_model.hdf5 --training_mean -0.9874806682910889 --training_sd 1.8579295139087375 --num_pred 10 --out out1 --seed 12345
 ```

 Explanation of command line values:
 - `empirical`: this flag is specific to analyzing VCFs.
 Give it the shared prefix for the .vcf and .locs files (i.e. no '.vcf' or '.locs')
 - `max_n`: sample size
 - `num_snps`: number of snps to analyze.
 This number equals num_snps in the loaded model, but is probably fewer than the VCF lines.
 - `phase`: '1' for unphased, '2' for phased
 - `polarize`: '1' for polarized, '2' for unpolarized
 - `load_weights`: saved model or weights to load
 - `training_mean`: mean from the training targets